-The Federal Communications Commission (FCC) has adopted rules that require Video Relay Service (VRS) and Internet Protocol (IP) Relay users to obtain a “real” ten-digit telephone number to place and receive calls using VRS and IP Relay.
+The Federal Communications Commission (FCC) adopted rules that require Video Relay Service (VRS) and Internet Protocol (IP) Relay users to obtain a “real” ten-digit telephone number to place and receive calls using VRS and IP Relay.

 Why did the FCC adopt these rules?

-The rules will provide two key benefits.
+The rules provide two key benefits.
 First, they make it easier for hearing persons to call VRS or IP Relay users by dialing just the relay user’s ten-digit telephone number.
 Callers do not need to know the user’s IP address or “proxy” number to call.
 Second, these rules allow a VRS or IP Relay provider to automatically deliver the relay user’s location information to the appropriate 911 call center when the user makes an emergency 911 call.

 What do relay users need to do?

 Users should get a ten-digit telephone number from the VRS or IP Relay provider of their choice.
 Note that if you use both types of relay service, you will need a separate ten-digit number for each.

 To get a ten-digit telephone number, you must first select a “default,” or preferred, VRS or IP Relay provider and register with that provider.
 To register, you will need to provide your name and the address from which you will be making VRS or IP Relay calls.
 That address is your “Registered Location.”

 All VRS or IP users should have been registered as of November 12, 2009.
 You should register immediately, if you haven’t already.

 Why do I need to register with a VRS or IP Relay provider?

 You need to register so that your VRS or IP Relay service provider can handle your 911 calls efficiently and route them to the correct 911 call center.
 If you have not registered yet, you will not be able to place any calls (except 911).